 - and counterparties, who reuse collateral, and that are authorised in the EU or subject to certain conditions are authorised in a third country

 What are the key themes of the Regulation?

 Pursuant to Article 3 (11) SFTR repurchase transactions, securities or commodities lending transactions, buy-sell back transactions or sell-buy back transactions or margin lending transactions are considered to be securities financing transactions.

-Counterparties to SFTs shall report the details of any SFT they have concluded, as well as any modification or termination thereof, to a trade repository registered or recognised in accordance with SFTR.
+The reporting obligation in Article 4 (1) SFTR prescribes that counterparties to securities financing transactions shall report the details of any securities financing transaction they have concluded, as well as any modification or termination thereof, to a trade repository registered in accordance with Article 5 or recognised in accordance with Article 19.
 Those details shall be reported no later than the working day following the conclusion, modification or termination of the transaction.

 UCITS management companies, UCITS investment companies, and AIFMs shall inform investors on the use they make of SFTs and total return swaps in the following manner: